 A standard source of international statistics on all aspects of international and domestic finance.
 The database, published by the International Monetary Fund, contains approximately 32,000 time series covering more than 200 countries and areas.
 Covers 1948 to the present.

 A data source that includes information on the global economy, finance, gender, education, health, natural resources, and environmental indicators.
 This resource, published by the World Bank, contains statistical data for over 600 development indicators and time series data from 1960 to the latest compiled for over 200 countries as well as 18 country groups.
-Databases include: World Development Indicators, Global Development Finance, Gender Statistics, Education Statistics, Health Nutrition and Population Statistics, Africa Development Indicators, Global Economic Monitor, and Millenium Development Goals.
+Databases include: World Development Indicators, Global Development Finance, Gender Statistics, Education Statistics, Health Nutrition and Population Statistics, Africa Development Indicators, Global Economic Monitor, and Millennium Development Goals.